 With its very first resort in Phuket, Banyan Tree won the coveted Ecotourism award for total environmental regeneration of Bang Tao Bay.
 This made the entire hospitality industry take notice of the new entrant as the United Nations had previously declared the former mining site impossible to rehabilitate.
 Banyan Tree did extensive rehabilitation work costing a total of USD 250 million.

 This was followed by a string of awards for the Best Beach Resort, Worlds Best Spa Resort, and many others from such reputed magazines and organizations like Condé Nast Travelers UK, TTG Awards, World Travel Awards, The Indonesia Travels and Tourism Awards, Best Resort in China, Best Resort Hotel in Asia Pacific, Tourism for Tomorrow Award (2012) and many others.
 Banyan Tree and its portfolio brands have won over 900 awards and accolades since the company was established in 1994.

-This generates a lot of awareness and curiosity in the industry.
+This generated lot of awareness and curiosity in the industry.
 Banyan Tree also uses public relations as an important brand building strategy, and the company invites editors and writers of prestigious travel and leisure magazines to visit the resorts.
 Banyan Tree makes sure that high-quality photo shoots are ready for use by media, which ensures the resorts are portrayed in line with the brand promise.

 Editorial coverage combined with word-of-mouth recommendations from customers and co-branding activities with strategic partners have since the launch of the company served as the major channels for brand communications.
 The media coverage has helped build the Banyan Tree brand portfolio’s international awareness and credibility, and the overall brand equity of Banyan Tree.